 To join in the conversation simply register using this link.

 Sometimes within the Blueseum we see stunning pictures from the past, that make you think....
 Don't you wish you were there?
-This shot of a crowd in 1907, over 100 years ago, surely gets the historical juices flowing....
+This shot of the Grand Final in 1906, over 100 years ago, surely gets the historical juices flowing....

 About the Blueseum